 Transfer Student!
 My Humble First Love

-The Farewell Mountain Days!
-Brother of the Big City Story
+Farewell Mountain Days!
+Brother of the Big City

-Onii-san works because it embraces absolute audacity & ridiculousness; after learning the truth Kenichi wonders if his name is even the real one, but Gensai assure him it is because the clothing he found Kenichi in had his name on it (and Gensai never really cared to simply return Kenichi to his family).
-Kenichi's lack of knowledge of modern technology, combined with his insane strength, also results in some good comedy, like when he walks in the middle of the road, almost getting hit by a truck, and when he sees a woman crossing the street he thinks she's going to die so he attacks the vehicles that have stopped at the red lights, followed by him easily flipping a police car after they try to stop Kenichi.
+Onii-san works because it embraces absolute audacity & ridiculousness.
+After learning the truth, Kenichi wonders if his name is even the real one, but Gensai assure him it is, because the clothing he found Kenichi in had his name on it (and Gensai never really cared to simply return Kenichi to his family).
+Kenichi's lack of knowledge of modern technology, combined with his insane strength, also results in some good comedy, like when he walks in the middle of the road, almost getting hit by a truck.
+When he sees a woman crossing the street, he thinks she's going to die, so he attacks the vehicles that have stopped at the red lights, followed by him easily flipping a police car after they try to stop Kenichi.
 Even the next episode preview shows some great promise, especially when one of Yukie's classmates has an eternal devil face & challenges Kenichi to a fight, because all Kenichi wants to do is make his true family proud of him.
 Yeah, its absolute silliness, but it really works well, and combined with a few other visual & audio jokes (the police chief looks a little like Nintendo's Mario & Kenichi's dog is named Flipper), as well as a hilarious performance by Kazuki Yao as Kenichi, Moeru!
 Onii-san defintely makes it impact felt.

 I am a Great Magician

 To many people, Tatsuya Egawa's legacy in the anime & manga industry is Golden Boy, the story of a genius college drop-out who decides to journey across Japan, meeting all sorts of women & experiencing all sorts of perverse adventures.
 But everyone has to start somewhere, and for Egawa it was in the pages of Shonen Jump in 1989-1992's Magical Taruruuto-kun; literally, Egawa went straight from finishing Taruruuto-kun to starting Golden Boy.
-Much like Dokonjo Gaeru before it Taruruuto-kun was the story of a boy who gets a partner/friend who helps him out in his everyday life, but Taruruuto-kun differs in that it adds a magic element.
+Much like Dokonjo Gaeru before it, Taruruuto-kun was the story of a boy who gets a partner/friend who helps him out in his everyday life, but Taruruuto-kun differs in that it adds a magic element.
 Honmaru is your everyday boy: He goes to school, has trouble with a bully-of-sorts, Jabao, has a rival-of-sorts in the girl Rui Ijigawa, and he has a crush on the lovely Iyona Kawai, but can't really show his feelings.
 After a rough encounter with Jabao leaves him beaten up, Honmaru heads home and tries asking his dad, who apparently knows a thing or two about "magic", for help.
-Dad is asleep, but Honmaru sees a seemingly-useless book; Honmaru then wishes he had someone to help him, and he accidentally summons a small kid named Taruruuto.
-Taru is the son of a demon (who happens to look like Demon Lord Dante), and after showing Honmaru his powers the two become friends.
+Dad is asleep, but Honmaru sees a seemingly-useless book.
+Honmaru then wishes he had someone to help him, and he accidentally summons a small kid named Taruruuto.
+Taru is the son of a demon, and after showing Honmaru his powers the two become friends.

 Taruruuto-kun's first episode is a nice intro to the series, introducing the immediate recurring characters, and showing how Honmaru's life might not be ideal, but it's not like it sucks.
 In fact, Iyona obviously sees Honmaru as a friend right away, so it's not like she's out of his reach...
 He's just that shy.
 Also, it's going to be obvious that most of Honmaru's troubles are going to be brought about by own silly ideas or by Taru's innocent attempts at helping.
 In a nice twist, though, Taru isn't a secret that's kept to Honmaru, because he's introduced to Iyona & the others really fast; if anything, the fact that Taru is a "great magician" is a secret, but it probably won't be for long.
 Taru has an odd habit in this episode of growing his tongue out and licking people, not to mention at one point he repeatedly slams the giant Jabao around like it's nothing, and the climax has Taru makes Honmaru's remote control helicopter into a real helicopter to help drive away the biker gang that they, accidentally, tried messing with...
 Only to have the air force shoot Honmaru down (literally, they don't even ask who's piloting the helicopter; it's simply shoot to kill).
 Overall, Magical Taruruuto-kun gives a really good first impression, and it would be interesting to see what kind of silly & crazy predicaments Egawa would send his characters into.